balena-io-experimental/balena-migrate/README.md

 Command Line Option: ```--app <application>```

 The balena application to register the device to.
-The **migdb-migrate** script wil attempt to pre register a device with balena and retrieve a uuid and a config file (config.json) for the device.
+The **migdb-migrate** script will attempt to pre register a device with balena and retrieve a uuid and a config file (config.json) for the device.
 This way  the device can be tracked.
 The device UUID will be saved in the device unit file.